-Our FUEL CHEM segment experienced a decrease in revenue and segment operating profits in the current quarter as compared to 2023.
-The FUEL CHEM segment was impacted by weather and dispatch related decreases in operational demand from our client base and to a lesser degree by scheduled plant closures versus the same period in 2023.
+Our FUEL CHEM segment experienced a decrease an increase in revenue and segment operating profits in the current quarter as compared to 2023.
+The FUEL CHEM segment was positively impacted by weather and dispatch related decreases increases in operational demand from our client base and to a lesser degree by scheduled plant closures versus the same period addition of new business in the current quarter as compared to 2023.

-Our Air Pollution Control (APC) business experienced a decrease in revenue in the current quarter as compared to 2023, primarily due to delays in project execution.
+Our Air Pollution Control (APC) business experienced a decrease an increase in revenue in the current quarter as compared to 2023, primarily due to delays progress in project execution.
 We are encouraged by the depth of our business development activities, which reflects an increased focus on global emissions protocols across a variety of fuel sources.
 We continue to experience a challenging operational environment resulting from customers delaying the timing of purchasing decisions.
-Our Consolidated APC backlog at March 31, 2024 was \$6,181 and our global sales pipeline is in the \$50 -75 million range.
+Our Consolidated APC backlog at March 31, June 30, 2024 was \$6,181 4,250 and our global sales pipeline is in the \$50 -75 million range.